The Restless Supermarket

-The Restless Supermarket is a novel by Croatian-South African author Ivan Vladislavic, which tracks the changes in Hillbrow, Johannesburg, during the 1990s, through the eyes of a grumpy, retired proof-reader who spends his life in one café.
+The Restless Supermarket is a novel by Croatian-South African author Ivan Vladislavic.
+It tracks the changes in Hillbrow, Johannesburg, during the 1990s, through the eyes of a grumpy, retired proof-reader who spends his life in a café.
 It was published by David Philip Publishers in Cape Town in 2001 and was recently reissued.
 The book was published again in 2014 by publishing house 'And Other Stories.'

+Critical reception

+The novel won the Sunday Times CNA Literary Awards in 2002.

+A reviewer for The Independent, after describing it as "a masterpiece of voice", said, "A work of such immense imaginativeness, of such extraordinarily serious playfulness, comes along very rarely."